particuleio/website/content/blog/k8s-no-cloud.en.md

 Title: Dynamic DNS and LoadBalancing without cloud provider
 Date: 2020-05-14
 Category: Kubernetes
-Summary: How to provide DNS and Load Balancer integration without Cloud Provider on Kubernetes
+Summary: How to provide DNS and Load Balancer integration without a Cloud Provider on Kubernetes
 Author: Kevin Lefevre
 image: images/thumbnails/kubernetes.png
+imgSocialNetwork: images/og/kubernetes-without-cloudprovider.png
 lang: en
 ---

-We often talk about managed Kubernetes or running Kubernetes in the Cloud but we also run Kubernetes on less "cloudy" environment, like VMware or bare metal server.
+We often talk about managed Kubernetes or running Kubernetes in the Cloud but we also run Kubernetes on less "cloudy" environment, like VMware or bare metal servers.

-You may also hear a lot about how awesome the cloud provider integrations are: you can get password less credentials to access managed services, provision cloud load balancer without manual intervention, create DNS entries automatically etc.
+You may also hear a lot about how awesome the cloud provider integrations are: you can get passwordless credentials to access managed services, provision cloud load balancer without manual intervention, create DNS entries automatically etc.

-These integration are often not available when running on premises except if you are using a well supported Cloud provider like [OpenStack](https://github.com/kubernetes/cloud-provider-openstack).
+These integrations are often not available when running on premises except if you are using a well supported Cloud provider like [OpenStack](https://github.com/kubernetes/cloud-provider-openstack).
 So how can you get the automation benefits of Cloud Native environment when running on bare